logo

 Play Therapy

 Does your child experience behavioral, emotional, developmental, or social challenges?
-At Sea Hope Counseling in St. Augustine, Florida, experienced licensed mental health counselor Kristin Christopher offers play therapy to help children with neurodivergence and other conditions thrive.
-Schedule an evaluation by calling the office or booking a visit online today.
+At my practice, Sea Hope Counseling in St. Augustine, Florida, I offer play therapy to help children with neurodivergence and other conditions thrive.
+As an experienced licensed mental health counselor, I invite you to schedule an evaluation by calling my office or booking a visit with me online today.

 Play Therapy Q & A